Cape Range National Park

 Caution should be taken when bushwalking in the canyon areas as walls are steep and can be dangerous due to loose surfaces.
 Don’t go on your own - always let someone know where you’re going and when you’ll be back.
 Cave areas are unsafe due to oxygen deficiency - for your own safety please remain on existing walking trails.
 Avoid walking in the middle of the day and always carry water as there is almost no surface water in the Cape Range.

 There are in excess of 120 camping bays along the western shore of the Cape Range National Park, most of which are accessible via conventional vehicle.
-These sites are managed by the Department of Parks & Wildlife (DPaW) and offer easy access to the coast for swimming, snorkelling, fishing and other activities.
+These sites are managed by the Parks & Wildlife Exmouth and offer easy access to the coast for swimming, snorkelling, fishing and other activities.

 Caravans and larger vehicles are welcome, however, there are few facilities - no power, water or cooking facilities.
 Many of the sites have toilets and picnic tables but you must be fully self-sufficient.
 Note: no wood fires or pets are permitted in the Cape Range National Park.
 Due to the arid nature of the country it is essential to bring your own water.

-All Cape Range National Park camp sites can be booked online at: www.parkstay.dpaw.wa.gov.au.
-There is a DPaW employee ranger stationed at the park from 8am all year round to assist visitors entering the park.
-For more information, please contact the local DPaW office on Ph: (08) 9947 8000.
+All Cape Range National Park camp sites must be booked online at: www.parkstay.dbca.wa.gov.au.
+There is a Parks & Wildlife ranger stationed at the park from 8am all year round to assist visitors entering the park.
+For more information, please contact the Parks & Wildlife Exmouth office on Ph: (08) 9947 8000.